Experience Chris Kresser’s unique evidence-based approach as a patient at the California Center for Functional Medicine.

 Thousands of people have experienced Chris Kresser’s unique approach to diagnosing and reversing the underlying causes of chronic conditions.
 But, as a lone practitioner Chris could not meet the growing demand and faced an ever longer waiting list.

 Chris partnered with Dr. Sunjya Schweig to form the California Center for Functional Medicine.
 They quickly hired a third clinician, Dr. Amy Nett, whom Chris specifically trained in his method.
-They recently hired Dr. Ramzi Asfour, an infectious disease specialist practicing functional medicine, and are in the process of hiring a nurse practitioner and a health coach to add additional layers of support for their patients.
+Dr. Ramzi Asfour, an infectious disease specialist practicing functional medicine, joined CCFM in April 2016.
+Tracey O’Shea, our nurse practitioner, and Danielle Cook-Kawash, our nutritionist and health coach, began helping our patients in early 2017.

 Accelerate your healing with Chris Kresser’s unique approach.